fetchai/colearn/docs/demo.md

 You can try collective learning for yourself using the simple demo in [run_demo]({{repo_root }}/colearn_examples/ml_interface/run_demo.py).
 This demo creates n learners for one of five learning tasks and co-ordinates the collective learning between them.

-There are five potential models for the demo
+There are six potential models for the demo

 * KERAS_MNIST is the Tensorflow implementation of a small model for the standard handwritten digits recognition dataset
 * KERAS_MNIST_RESNET is the Tensorflow implementation of a Resnet model for the standard handwritten digits recognition dataset